maqduni/AspNetCore.Identity.RavenDb/README.md

 > **Note:**
 > * `DocumentStore` is a singleton and `AsyncSession` gets instantiated per HTTP request.
 > * `UniqueConstraintsStoreListener` gets always registered internally for any of the available `DocumentStore` registration methods.
-> * `"{userCollectionName}/ClaimsAndLogins"` user index by `Claim` or `Login` is created on application startup.
-The identity provider relies on this index to be enable user search by claims and logins.
+> * `"{userCollectionName}/ClaimsAndLogins"` user index by `Claim` or `Login` is created on the first application startup.
+The identity provider relies on this index to enable user search by claims and logins.

 ## Contribute
 Feel free to contribute to the project by either providing feedback or by forking and adding new features or fixing bugs.